 Troubleshoot Display Related Faults in Your Laptop

-While a totally black laptop screen may point to a faulty motherboard, a dim display may be symptomatic of a faulty inverter or LCD screen.
+For starters, a blank laptop screen may point to a faulty motherboard, a dim display may be symptomatic of a faulty inverter or LCD screen.

-Also depending on the model and brand of laptop, you can also use the light codes usually next to the power-on light to read into activity inside the laptop.
+Also depending on the model and brand of laptop, you can also use the light codes usually next to the power-on light to read into the status of the laptop.
 For example, activity or inactivity on the disk drive light should indicate successful or failure in boot up.